Arnold J. Toynbee: Academic and cultural influence

-However, his work continued to be referenced by some classical historians, because "his training and surest touch is in the world of classical antiquity."
+Toynbee's work continues to be referenced by some classical historians because "his training and surest touch is in the world of classical antiquity."
 His roots in classical literature are also manifested by similarities between his approach and that of classical historians such as Herodotus and Thucydides.
-Comparative history, by which his approach is often categorised, has been in the doldrums.
+Comparative history, in which his work is often categorised, has been in the doldrums.

+Toynbee is thanked in the acknowledgment section of Mark Lane's Rush to Judgment (1966), which critiques the official explanation of the assassination of John F. Kennedy, for having been "kind enough to read the manuscript and make suggestions" to the book.